Slaughterhouse Rock

 Story & Plot Summary: Slaughterhouse Rock

-Quick Plot Summary: Released in 1988, Slaughterhouse Rock is a Horror film directed by Dimitri Logothetis.
+Quick Plot Summary: Released in 1988, Slaughterhouse Rock is a Horror film directed by Dimitri Logothetis, written by Sandra Willard.
 The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict involving Toni Basil.
+It provides a scannable look at the movie's central conflict involving Toni Basil as Sammy Mitchell.

 Ending Explained: Slaughterhouse Rock